tsuru/now/README.md

-# Tsuru Now for Debian
+# Tsuru Now fix for Debian

 This script is a fork of original project Tsuru Now.